SomeWeekendReading/someweekendreading.github.io/_posts/2025-07-26-ceterum-censeo.md

 _really_ need that?

 <a href="{{ site.baseurl }}/images/2025-07-26-ceterum-censeo-cartoon.jpg"><img src="{{ site.baseurl }}/images/2025-07-26-ceterum-censeo-cartoon-thumb.jpg" width="400" height="559" alt="Cartoon by Bill Proud/Bill Tidy, probably from Private Eye: 2 men in Roman dress, one saying 'We should have a referendum on whether we need the gerundive'" title="Cartoon by Bill Proud/Bill Tidy, probably from Private Eye: 2 men in Roman dress, one saying 'We should have a referendum on whether we need the gerundive'" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
-Mike, an eagle-eyed member of the Weekend Commentariat and himself a classics professor, sent along this cartoon by way of illustration.
+Mike, _another_ eagle-eyed member of the Weekend Commentariat and himself a classics professor, sent along this cartoon by way of illustration.
 It's signed by [Bill Proud, an apparent pseudonym of Bill Tidy](https://en.wikipedia.org/wiki/Bill_Tidy), and likely appeared some time in Britain in [_Private Eye,_](https://www.private-eye.co.uk/)